 Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.
 It's no wonder so many people take steps to spare their families the hassle.
 Different states, however, offer different ways to avoid probate.
 Here are your options in Oregon.

 In Oregon, you can make a living trust to avoid probate for virtually any asset you own -- real estate, bank accounts, vehicles, and so on.
 You need to create a trust document (it's similar to a will), naming someone to take over as trustee after your death (called a successor trustee).
 Then -- and this is crucial -- you must transfer ownership of your property to yourself as the trustee of the trust.
 Once all that's done, the property will be controlled by the terms of the trust.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries without probate court proceedings.

 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
-No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.
+This is called a “survivorship estate” in Oregon.
+No probate will be necessary to transfer the property, although you'll need to do some paperwork to show that title to the property is held solely by the surviving owner.